tdebuche/HGCAL_TPG_pTT/pTTs/README.md

+This folder allows one to create the energy mapping into pTTs for each Stage 1 board.

 Programs :

-  - Energy_sharing : python tools to create the energy sharing for one layer, for different scenarios (with/without edges, with/without STCs)
+  - Energy_sharing : create the energy sharing for one layer, for different scenarios (with/without edges, with/without STCs)

-  - pTTs_to_file : programs to record 14*2 files for a given scenario.
+  - pTTs_to_file : record 14*2 files for a given scenario.
 Files can be vh or readable (text) files.

   - tools : some geometric tools used by the Energy_sharing program